 View our institution's contract with BankMobile, a Division of Customer Bank.

-Tuition and fees for the regular 16-week session and the first 7-week bi-term session (for classes that start on August 19th) must be paid in full, or payment arrangements must be in place prior to midnight on August 18, 2019.
+Tuition and fees for the regular 16-week session and the first 8-week bi-term session (for classes that start on January 13th) must be paid in full, or payment arrangements must be in place prior to midnight on January 12, 2020.

 Students who have registered for classes, but have not met one of the tuition payment options by the due dates listed above, will have their registration cancelled.
 Check out our Payment Options below.
 If cancellation occurs, and student requests reinstatement of classes, a $75 reinstatement charge will be applied to the student account.